-Here are some time off expressions which can come handy at work as well as in your daily communication in English and better understanding.
+Here are 10 time-off expressions that can come in handy at work as well as in your daily communication in English and provide a better understanding.

 To take time off